DJBarnes/django-dump-die/docs/source/configuration.rst

 As the tool inspects an object it recurses into other objects that are part of the original object.
 This recursion could become quite deep depending on the size of the object being dumped.
-This setting will limit the depth of recursion as to prevent long processing times.
+This setting will limit the depth of recursion to prevent long processing times.

 .. note::
     Setting the value to ```None``` will mean no limit.